dmpop/tomodachi/Documentation/pages/005-projects.md

 The script uses the _curl_ tool to fetch weather conditions via the [wttr.in](https://wttr.in/) service, parses the obtained data, and displays it on the screen.

-2. Save the file in the home directory (that is, _/home/pi_) and make the script executable using the `chmod +x weather.sh` command.
+2. Save the file in the _/home/pi_ directory and make the script executable using the `chmod +x weather.sh` command.
 3. Open the _tomodachi/scripts/commands.csv_ file for editing and add the following command to it:

     Weather, sudo /home/pi/weather.sh